-Monex Securities, Inc. and Monex Assets Management are subject to federal and state laws regulating the USA financial intermediaries as well as standards set by the Financial Industry Regulatory Authority (FINRA), The New York Stock Exchange and the SEC applicable to financial intermediaries.
+Monex Securities, Inc. and Monex Assets Management are subject to federal and state laws regulating the USA financial intermediaries as well as standards set by the Financial Industry Regulatory Authority (FINRA), registered under the SEC applicable to financial intermediaries, and in the specific case of Monex Assets Management under the Texas State Securities Board supervision.

-Tempus is an indirect subsidiary of Banco Monex, incorporated under the laws of the District of Columbia in the USA, which engages in foreign exchange, international payment services and money transmission transactions, which is why it is required to operate as such ("money transmitter"), of state licenses in the USA.
+Tempus is our indirect subsidiary, under our another subsidiary MNI Holding (sub-holding): Tempus is incorporated under the laws of the District of Columbia in the USA, which engages in foreign exchange, international payment services and money transmission transactions, which is why it is required to operate as such ("money transmitter"), of state licenses in the USA.
 It currently has 46 licenses and as it opens or intends to open new markets, if necessary in accordance with local regulations, it obtains licenses in different jurisdictions, which may differ in requirements and authorizations from one to another, in addition to making the corresponding renewals with the required frequency according to the applicable regulations.

-While Tempus has the ability to offer services throughout the USA given the licenses it maintains, the physical presence is in the cities of Washington, DC, Los Angeles and New York, in addition to the establishment and startup of the subsidiary Monex Canada in Toronto, Ontario in Canada.
+While Tempus has the ability to offer services throughout the USA given the licenses it maintains, the physical presence is in the cities of Washington, DC, Los Angeles and New York.